 Spam Rice Balls

-• Roasted seaweed, furikake, toasted sesame seeds, kewpie mayonnaise: These will be the seasonings for our rice balls.
-The seaweed adds a perfect umami flavor to the rice, the furikake and sesame seeds lend a subtle crunch, while the mayonnaise acts as a binder to help everything stick together.
+Roasted seaweed, furikake, toasted sesame seeds: These will be the seasonings for our rice balls.
+The seaweed adds a perfect umami flavor to the rice, while the furikake and sesame seeds lend a subtle crunch to the rice.

-• Soy sauce, sugar, sake: These will be the simple seasonings for our spam.
-Since spam is already naturally salty, we’ll just be putting a touch of soy sauce into the mix.
+Soy sauce: Since spam is already naturally salty, we’ll just be putting a touch of soy sauce into the mix.

 Instructions